 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-ISLRev is fully Open Access.
+- ISLRev is fully Open Access.
 There are no article submission charges.
 It does not have article processing charges (APCs).
-All submissions must be accompanied by an abstract of no more than 300 words.

 - If it contains material which is someone else’s copyright, you promise that you have obtained the unrestricted permission of the copyright owner (please attach evidence of this) and that the material is clearly identified and acknowledged within the text.
 You also promise that the article does not, to the best of your knowledge, contain anything which is libellous, illegal, or infringes anyone’s copyright or other rights.